LearnersGuild/curriculum-app/modules/Adding-State-to-HTTP/exercises/Secure-Session-Cookie/README.md

 - When you type your name into the text field and press "Save my name!" the page reloads and displays the text "Welcome back [the name you entered]!" only.
   - Example: If I enter "Ada Lovelace" and hit "Save my name!"
 The only thing I should see on the page is "Welcome back Ada Lovelace".
 - If I reload the page I should still see the same text
-- When I delete my cookies I should see the form again
+- When I delete my cookies or visit the site in an incognito window, I should see the form again.

 ## App 2 - Storing data in cookies